WPTechInnovation/wpw-doc-dev/docs/java.md

 1. Login to [Worldpay Online](https://online.worldpay.com).
 2. Got to **Settings > API keys** and get your test keys.
-3. Replace the keys in the producer python files.
+3. Replace the keys in the producer Java files.
 4. Re-run the examples and you should see the payments coming through on the Worldpay Online payments dashboard.

 ## Debugging